material-components/material-components-web/packages/mdc-tab/README.md

 `removeClass(className: string) => void` | Removes a class from the root element.
 `hasClass(className: string) => boolean` | Returns true if the root element contains the given class.
 `setAttr(attr: string, value: string) => void` | Sets the given attribute on the root element to the given value.
-`activateIndicator(previousIndicatorClientRect: ClientRect=) => void` | Activates the tab indicator subcomponent. `previousIndicatorClientRect` is an optional argument.
+`activateIndicator(previousIndicatorClientRect?: ClientRect) => void` | Activates the tab indicator subcomponent. `previousIndicatorClientRect` is an optional argument.
 `deactivateIndicator() => void` | Deactivates the tab indicator subcomponent.
 `getOffsetLeft() => number` | Returns the `offsetLeft` value of the root element.
 `getOffsetWidth() => number` | Returns the `offsetWidth` value of the root element.